Setting Translation Checks

 4. In the popup:

-• If you provide a start and end value, then the system will try to detect text which starts and ends with the specified words.
-So, in order to protect variables like {address}, %email%, [username] etc. during the translation process, you will just need to complete the fields "Starts with" and "Ends with" as shown below:
+• If you provide a start and end value, Transifex will try to detect text that starts and ends with the specified words.
+So, to protect variables like {address}, %email%, [username], etc., during the translation process, you will just need to complete the fields "Starts with" and "Ends with" as shown below:

 create_custom_variables.png#asset:6674

-5. Click Add placeholder so as to finish adding this check.
+5. Click Add placeholder to finish adding this check.
 You can add more if you like by creating more placeholders.

 added_custom_placeholders.png#asset:6673

-📝Note: When adding multiple placeholder delimiters, keep in mind that the delimiters are executed in the order they are added.
+📝Note: When adding multiple placeholder delimiters, remember that they are executed in the order they are added.

 In the following example, both placeholders will be executed.
-However, if the order was reversed, then only the first expression would be executed.
+However, only the first expression would be executed if the order were reversed.

 Macaque in the trees

-Like the default checks, you can change whether a failed check results in an error or warning or turn it off all together.
+Like the default checks, you can change whether a failed check results in an error or warning or turn it off altogether.

 Translation checks based on regular expressions